citusdata/citus_docs/performance/performance_tuning.rst

 | 8 cores -  30GB RAM | 4 * (1 core - 15GB RAM) |          10.7 |               23,900 |
 +---------------------+-------------------------+---------------+----------------------+

 These benchmark numbers show that Citus's UPDATE throughput is slightly lower than those of INSERTs.
 This is because pgbench creates a primary key index for UPDATE statements and an UPDATE incurs more work on the worker nodes.
-It's also worth noting two additional differences between INSERT and UPDATEs.
+It's also worth noting an additional differences between INSERT and UPDATEs.

-First, UPDATE statements cause bloat in the database and VACUUM needs to run regularly to clean up this bloat.
+UPDATE statements cause bloat in the database and VACUUM needs to run regularly to clean up this bloat.
 In Citus, since VACUUM runs in parallel across worker nodes, your workloads are less likely to be impacted by VACUUM.

-Second, these benchmark numbers show UPDATE throughput for standard Citus deployments.
-If you're on the Citus community edition, using statement-based replication, and you increased the default replication factor to 2, you're going to observe notably lower UPDATE throughputs.
-For this particular setting, Citus comes with additional configuration (citus.all_modifications_commutative) that may increase UPDATE ratios.

 Insert and Update: Throughput Checklist
 ---------------------------------------